Autarky-Power/oraklE_R/README.md

   FR       2009        55409.97        64710879     2.273252e+12           18.30484
   ...
 ```
 It should be noted that the average hourly demand (*avg_hourly_demand*) refers to the average demand over each hour of the respective year (typically in MW).
-If the complete demand over one year is of interest it can be calculated by multiplying the *avg_hourly_demand* times 8760 hours.
+To calculate the total annual demand, multiply *avg_hourly_demand* by 8760 hours.

 After the dataset is fully prepared the best long-term prediction models are derived with multiple linear regression and k-fold cross-validation.
 Details on the mathematical approach are specified in the accompanying paper.
 The variable for *test_set_steps* defines how many years are used for the test set (also commonly referred to as validation set).
 The *testquant* variable defines how many of the initial best models are subjected to cross-validation.

 ```r